swcarpentry/DEPRECATED-boot-camps/version-control/git/local/Readme.md

 # Local Version Control
 ----

-**Based on materials by Katy Huff, Anthony Scopatz, Joshua R. Smith, and Sri Hari Krishna Narayanan**
+**Based on materials by Katy Huff, Anthony Scopatz, Joshua R. Smith, Sri Hari Krishna Narayanan, and Matthew Gidden**

 ## Example: A Slide Deck for a Presentation